kpenev/AstroWISP/README.rst

 AstroWISP allows for both PSF and PRF fitting, imposing a requirement that either function depends smoothly on the properties of the star being fit.
-The dependence is parametrized as an arbitrary polynomial of fnuctions of the relevant paramaters.
+The dependence is parametrized as an arbitrary polynomial of functions of the relevant parameters.
 Which properties it is allowed to depend on is entirely up to the user.
 Typically at least the position of the source center on the detector is included, but other properties can be included as well (e.g. the color of the source, temperature of the telescope tube, etc.).
 Multiple images